docktor100/DVLD-Project/README.md

    If not, open the Visual Studio Installer, choose **Modify**, and select the **.NET desktop development** workload.

-## 📝 Notes
+## 📝 Note

 This project was developed as part of a self-learning journey to practice and demonstrate real-world application structure, database connectivity, and desktop UI development.
+It’s not perfect and can definitely be further optimized and enhanced, but that’s part of the fun — there’s plenty of room for improvement and experimentation.